sBucka/sBucka/README.md

 ## Hi there 👋

+I am a aspiring applied engineering student passionate about becoming a successful programmer.
+Committed to continuous improvement and productivity.

+- 🔭 I’m currently working on my Portfolio Website using React
+- 🌱 I’m currently learning Full-stack development, that includes React, Node.js and AWS

 <!--
 **sBucka/sBucka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.